JuliaDynamics/DynamicalSystems.jl/docs/src/lyapunovs.md

 Lyapunov exponents measure rates of separation of nearby trajectories in the flow of a dynamical system.
 The [Wikipedia](https://en.wikipedia.org/wiki/Lyapunov_exponent) and the [Scholarpedia](http://www.scholarpedia.org/article/Lyapunov_exponent) entries have a lot of valuable information about the history and usage of these quantities.

-The naming comes after Aleksandr M. Lyapunov [1], a Russian mathematician/physicist that had major impact on the analysis of the stability of systems.
+The naming comes after Aleksandr M. Lyapunov, a Russian mathematician/physicist that had major impact on the analysis of the stability of systems.

-[1] : See e.g. A.M.
-Lyapunov, *The General Problem of the Stability of Motion*, Taylor & Francis (1992) and references therein.

 ## Dynamical Systems
 For systems where the equations of motion are known, there two functions related with the computation of lyapunov exponents: `lyapunovs` and `lyapunov`.